pfizer-opensource/bigwig-loader/README.md

 * change directory to wherever you put the pixi.toml, and:
     ```shell
-    pixi run -e prod <my_training_command>
+    pixi run <my_training_command>
     ```

+The pixi.toml I included in this repository works for both the released version and for development of bigwig-loader, but assumes you cloned this repo.

 ### Installation with conda/mamba

-Bigwig-loader mainly depends on the rapidsai kvikio library and cupy, both of which are best installed using conda/mamba.
-Bigwig-loader can now also be installed using conda/mamba.
+Alternatively, bigwig-loader can be installed using conda/mamba.
 To create a new environment with bigwig-loader
 installed:

 ```shell